Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Method

-Due to space limitation, we provide complete proof and in-depth analysis in the supplemental materials.
-It is worth noting that Theorem 1 but the effect of Rotation Ambiguity in recovering the structure using low-rank constraint.
-Theorem 1 states that the rotation ambiguity $\mathbf{Q}$ affects the rank of the reshuffled shape $\mathbf{S}^\sharp$ directly \footnote{It is worth noting that the rotation ambiguity dealt in Theorem 1 is different from the ambiguity in calculating of the corrective transformation matrix \cite{brand2001morphable,brand2005direct,xiao2004closed,akhter2009defense}.}.
+Theorem 1 states that the rotation ambiguity $\mathbf{Q}$ affects the rank of the reshuffled shape $\mathbf{S}^\sharp$ directly~\footnote{It is worth noting that the rotation ambiguity in Theorem 1 is different from the ambiguity in calculating the corrective transformation matrix \cite{brand2001morphable,brand2005direct,xiao2004closed,akhter2009defense}.}.
 If and only if the correct rotations are recovered (up to a global rotation), the rank of the reshuffled shape $\mathbf{S}^\sharp$ is minimized.
 Therefore, we can recover the unique low-rank deformable shape using the rank minimization approach.
 Within our proposed deep NRSfM framework, we employ the reshuffled shape representation.

+Furthermore, as mentioned above, we propose self-expressiveness constraints on non-rigid shape sequences as well as low-rank constraints, both of which are based on the existence of non-rigid transformations of shapes only.
+Therefore, we require that there should be no rigid transformation of any two shapes in the sequence when the above constraint is applied.
+That is, for sequence $\mathcal{S}=\{\mathbf{S}_0, ..., \mathbf{S}_n\}$, any shape $\mathbf{S}_i\ \in\mathcal{S}$ in the sequence can obtain $\mathbf{S}_2\in\mathcal{S}$ by rigid transformation, if and only f. $\mathbf{S}_1=\mathbf{S}_2$.

-Furthermore, to ensure the uniqueness of the estimation results, we follow the \textit{Lemma 1} of C3dpo~\cite{novotny2019c3dpo} that a set of shape has the property of transversal, if there exists a canonicalization mapping $\Psi:\mathbb{R}^{3\times P} \rightarrow \mathbb{R}^{3\times P}$ that could eliminate all rigid motion in shape $\mathbf{S}$, and the processed $\mathbf{S}$ is consistent with the original $\mathbf{S}$, thus for any random rotation $\mathbf{R}\in\mathrm{SO(3)}$, we always have $\mathbf{S} = \Psi(\mathbf{R}\mathbf{S})$.
-If shapes in the output shape sequence do not contain various rigid motions, the ambiguity caused by the camera motion is eliminated, so we add the canonical loss to avoid ambiguity in the estimation results:
+To ensure there are no rigid motions among the shapes in sequence, we follow the \textit{Lemma 1} of C3dpo~\cite{novotny2019c3dpo} that a set of shapes have the property of transversal, if there exists a canonicalization mapping $\Psi:\mathbb{R}^{3\times P} \rightarrow \mathbb{R}^{3\times P}$ that could eliminate all rigid motion in shape $\mathbf{S}$, and the processed $\mathbf{S}$ is consistent with the original $\mathbf{S}$, thus for any random rotation $\mathbf{R}\in\mathrm{SO(3)}$, we always have $\mathbf{S} = \Psi(\mathbf{R}\mathbf{S})$.
+If shapes in the output shape sequence contain various rigid motions, there should be difference between original sequence and canonical sequence, so we add the canonical loss to ensure the transversal property of the estimation results:

 where $\Psi(\cdot)$ is the canonicalization network as C3dpo~\cite{novotny2019c3dpo}, and $\hat{\mathbf{R}}_j\in{SO(3)}$ is a randomly sampled rotation for $M$ times across $F$ frames.